A BER assessment is the first step on your energy efficiency journey. Find out what is involved in a BER assessment and how to prepare for it.

 Preparing all your documents and paperwork in advance of your BER assessment will reduce the time it takes to receive your BER Certificate and Advisory Report.

-You need to provide your BER assessor with documentation of any upgrade works done to your property.
-This includes certifications, receipts, invoices and/or specifications documents from the architect, engineer or contractor who managed the works.
+Documentation includes certifications, receipts, invoices and/or specification documents from the architect, engineer or contractor who managed the works.
 These should clearly indicate the address of the property, the works carried out, and the products used.

 Download this checklist to prepare for your BER.